 I don't know about how you normally pack for a trip, but Mr L always accused me of being a bag lady.
 Just because he can survive a fortnight with little more than a toothbrush and a pair of flip flops, he seems to think that anything over one small bag for holidays is excessive.
 Perhaps in the past I've packed more than I needed or used, and I do still have a strong 'just incase' instinct that pops up every time I pack for a trip, but over the years, I've learned how to hone down my packing to make sure I can actually zip up my case and everything in it has earned it's place.

-We recently took a trip to the sunshine island of Ibiza.
+We once took a trip to the sunshine island of Ibiza.
 It was just for a few days, but in that time we packed lots in, including time with the family, a family wedding, and a client colour consultation.
 Half my case was given over immediately to my work kit; taking my drapes and swatches with me meant that I had even more limited space than usual for my own clothes.
 So, I reached out to my club members for their top tips on how to pack light, and combined their tips with my own.
 It worked like a charm, and I managed to have everything I needed in a hand luggage sized case.
 So, if you'd like some ideas for getting organised and travelling light this summer, here's our top ten tips for saving space, time and sanity:

 1. Write a list

 Always start with a list.
-I write a list for my kids, and by writing it out for then it helps stop me worrying that I'm forgetting important things, like a toothbrush, underwear, sun cream etc. It could be a list that gets recycled every holiday.
+I write a list for my kids, and by writing it out for them it helps stop me worrying that I'm forgetting important things, like a toothbrush, underwear, sun cream etc. It could be a list that gets recycled every holiday.
 I also write a list of each activity we'll be doing and then start to plan the outfits.
 I hang outfits on the outside of my wardrobe doors for a day or two before I pack which helps me decide if I want to take it and if I have any excess I can leave at home.